 Sleep 8 hours or more per night

-Drink a gallon of water a day as well as green tea
+Drink a gallon of water every day, as well as green tea

 All vegetables and fruit should be organic